HMS Thanet (H29): Last battle and sinking

 On 26 January 1942 Malaya Command received intelligence that a Japanese troop convoy was approaching Endau, and attempted to attack it with nine Lockheed Hudsons of No. 1 and No. 8 Squadrons, and 12 Vickers Vildebeests.
-The attack went badly, losing five Vildebeests, and being unable to inflict significant damage.
+The attack went badly, losing five Vildebeests, and was unable to inflict significant damage.
 The Japanese commander, Vice-Admiral Jisaburō Ozawa had received intelligence reports that two cruisers were at Singapore, and so concentrated his forces off Endau.
 The two cruisers were in fact Thanet, and the destroyer HMAS Vampire, and following the failure of the air attacks, Malaya Command ordered them to sea to intercept the convoy.
 They steamed from Singapore at 4:30 pm on 26 January, carrying only three torpedoes each.
-Early in the morning of 27 January they ran into the covering force of Japanese warships, consisting of three destroyers, and later being joined by the Japanese cruiser Sendai.
+Early in the morning of 27 January they ran into the covering force of Japanese warships, consisting of three destroyers, later joined by the Japanese cruiser Sendai.
 Thanet was hit in the engine room and disabled, and began to sink.
 Vampire attempted to lay down a smoke screen but was driven off under heavy fire, and managed to escape.
 Thanet sank with the loss of 12 men afterwards.
 Sixty-five crewmen managed to get to the coast and arrived at Singapore, but 31 were picked up by Shirayuki and handed over to Japanese troops the next day.
 It is believed they were executed in retaliation for heavy Japanese losses sustained in an ambush by the Australian 2/18th Battalion which occurred at the same time as the naval battle off Endau.